JoinTheAlliance/start-here/README.md

 ##### Business Development

-The Business Development role is pivotal in identifying and creating opportunities for the project to generate revenue.
-They work closely with the architects to understand the technical roadmap and identify potential areas of business.
+The business development role is pivotal in identifying and creating opportunities for the project to generate revenue. they work closely with the architects to understand the technical roadmap and identify potential areas of business.

-Suggested Tasks:
+suggested tasks:
-- Identify potential revenue streams and create a business plan.
+- identify potential revenue streams and create a business plan.
-- Develop a roadmap for the business side of the project.
+- develop a roadmap for the business side of the project.
-- Identify and forge partnerships with other projects and companies.
+- identify and forge partnerships with other projects and companies.
-- Discover and create opportunities for funding.
+- discover and create opportunities for funding.

 ## How to Get Started

-We primarily use Discord for communication.
-Join our Discord community here: https://discord.gg/Dq5ChqrV4F
+We primarily use discord for communication.
+Join our Discord community here: https://discord.gg/dq5chqrv4f

 Join the Discord, reach out to anyone who has a role or post your intent to contribute in the general chat.
 Someone will reach out to get you started.